ishaan-tam/TinyPixelGamePad/README.md

 # TinyPixelGamePad
 A tiny RP2040-powered handheld gamepad built around a custom SMD Neopixel matrix display.
 Designed to fit on a keychain and play simple retro-style games like Snake.

 ## Features
-- Ultra-compact 5×5 (or 6×6) Neopixel display using 1x1mm SMD LEDs
+- Ultra-compact 20x12 Neopixel display using 1x1mm SMD LEDs
 - RP2040 microcontroller
 - Custom PCB designed in KiCad
 - Programmed in Arduino